noy-cfw/discordmediabot/README.md

 # discordmediabot
-Discord bot that uses the discord.py library and connects to sonarr and radarr to search and add media
+Discord bot that uses the discord.py library and connects to sonarr and radarr api's to search and add media